 What happens if I don't enrol by the deadline?

-- If you are a new student, you will need to reapply to your program through APAS and pay the application fee.
+- If you are a new student, you will need to submit a new application and pay the application fee.

 - If you are a returning student you may be withdrawn from your program, you will need to complete a Request for Readmission in order to continue your studies.
 Please note that readmission is not guaranteed.